 The Ultimate Warning: International Flights

-The rules above apply strictly to domestic flights within the United States.
+The rules above apply only to domestic flights within the United States.

 Do not, under any circumstances, fly internationally with Delta-9 gummies.

-International travel is where the nuanced U.S. distinction between “legal hemp” and “illegal cannabis” completely vanishes.
-Many foreign countries do not recognize the 2018 Farm Bill.
+International travel is where the distinction between “legal hemp” and “illegal cannabis” completely vanishes.
+Many foreign countries do not recognize the US Farm Bill.
 To their customs agents, THC is illegal.

 The Safer Alternative